MakeSchool-Tutorials/Keras-and-Cars/P05-Training-and-Validating-Your-Model/content.md

 Accuracy: 74.87%
 ```

 Based on the random seed that we set earlier, you should be getting accuracies _above 70%_ or so with this model!
 This means that as of now, if you were to give it a picture that could be classified into one of the 10 categories, about 70% of the time it would be right!
+You've successfully **Analyzed the results of training and validating your model.** Congrats on making it through the wait!

 Lets go on to making some predictions!